mikeizbicki/pgrollup/README.md

 Monoids and groups are widely known in functional programming community for their ability to speed up parallel programming tasks, but AFAIK they have never been used to speed up incremental refreshes.
-See the [implementation details]() below for a full description of exactly what monoids and groups are, and how the pg\_rollup extension uses these algebraic structures for faster updates.
+See the [implementation details]() below for a full description of exactly what monoids and groups are, and how the pgrollup extension uses these algebraic structures for faster updates.

 ### Existing Incomplete Solution 2: Triggers